 The Strategic Importance of Lead Response Time for Admins

-However, accurately tracking this "Golden Window" of 5 minutes is difficult because native Salesforce architecture does not provide a "Time to First Response" field out of the box.
-To solve this, Admins often require an architectural solution that integrates automated call logging technology, such as Kixie, to bridge the gap between business goals and technical reality.
+However, accurately tracking this 5-minute golden window is difficult because native Salesforce architecture does not provide a time-to-first-response field out of the box.
+To solve this, admins often need an automation setup that integrates call logging technology such as Kixie to bridge the gap between business goals and technical reality.

 To calculate response time, the system must perform a specific operation across these two objects: